 To date, the work we have done had all been manual – requiring a human to spend time reading conversations, querying databases and establishing a clear understanding of the clients journey.
 Very insightful, but not scalable.

 Which led the team to the next objective – how can we automate this or generally make it more scalable?
-And how can we incorporate that into our daily processes so our churn rates are the lowest they can be?
+And how can we incorporate that into our daily processes so our churn rates are the lowest they can be and we achieve high growth overall?
 Enter our pattern recognition algorithm – our focus in our next post (part 2)…